spneshaei/SwiftNotif/README.md

 ## Why should I use SwiftNotif?

 In the NotificationCenter API, you can't post a notification when it is not observed yet, but in SwiftNotif, the notification will stay in a pending queue and will be triggered as soon as it is observed.
 Also, the syntax is way better and more clean than the NotificationCenter API.
+You never mess again with selectors and you provide blocks instead.
+You could even see that a notification is observed or not.

 ## Installation